This is an Affiliate Disclosure when you buy through the links on this page that may make some affiliate commission for us.

-First of all, u need to know the differences between over-ear, on-ear and in-ear headphones.
-I’m going to keep it as simple as I can and just tell you for what activity’s which is used.
+First of all, u need to know the differences between over-ear, on-ear, and in-ear headphones.
+I’m going to keep it as simple as I can and just tell you what activities which are used.

 On-ear headphones are primarily used for DJ’s, and I would suggest them for everyday use as they are more lightweight and don’t completely cancel out all the noise from surrounding traffic, which can be very dangerous for vulnerable road users.
 This is also a reason why DJ’s use them to still hear their crowd’s response through the mix.

 In-ear headphones are first and foremost extremely portable.
 Because they are inserted into the ear canal.
 They offer good noise cancellation (Not all earphones are equally good at this but the ones I will be recommending are).
 Sound quality is often poor, and because they are so dangerously close to your eardrum I am only going to recommend the ones I swear by.

 Friends, whenever you buy new headphones, at that time you definitely get to see driver size.
 In such a situation, you must be confused, what is this driver now?

 Simply put, a driver is a part of the headphones that work to convert an electric signal into sound.
 Meaning that we can hear the sound only because of the driver.